 If the first era of the Web was about access (finding information) and the second was about connection (social and SaaS), this third era is about synthesis.
 We are moving from a world where we had to learn the language of machines to a world where machines have finally learned ours.

+But as the distance between having an idea and building it disappears, we are left with a startlingly clear view of our own judgment.
 When the "how" becomes trivial, the "why" becomes everything.
 The real winners of this revolution won't be those with the most powerful AI, but those with the best "Intellectual Taste" — the ones who know what work is actually worth doing in the first place.

 Twenty-five years ago, everything felt new, and the walls were bouncing with ideas.
 It's taken a quarter of a century, but that feeling is finally back.